World Building in Fiction: How to Create the Culture of a Fantasy Nation

-By this point you've got your map and the basics for one of your ideas.
-It's time to put people on these continents.
+So you've got your map and a general outline for a fictional world.
+It's time to put people on those continents.

-If you haven't already, ask yourself the basics about each culture you want to generate.
-Taken from World Building I, those are:
+If you haven't already, ask yourself the basics about each culture you want to create:

 - What are the needs of this culture?
-(Consider food, building materials, technologies and the position you'd like it to take in the rest of the world - eg. weak cultures require power relations to become stable.
+Consider food, building materials, technologies and the position you'd like it to take relative to the rest of the world (for example, weak cultures require powerful relations to become stable).
 Don't go too far with this last point.
-You can develop more or less powerful cultures later.)
+You can develop more or less powerful cultures later.

 - How does this culture function?
-Is it patriarchal, matriarchal, hierarchical etc.?
-Is it internally peaceful, are there any civil wars or power struggles?
+Is it patriarchal, matriarchal, hierarchical, etc.?
+Is it internally peaceful or are there any civil wars or power struggles?
 Again, don't go into too much detail.
-If there is a disturbance in the function of this culture, you can decide what it is once you've reached the point of having an established world.
+If there is a disturbance in the function of this culture, you can decide what it is once the world is more fully established.

 A common mistake is making each culture and nation too different from one another.
 Keep in mind that these people share the same planet.
 They may be different races, but some things will be universally true about them.

-The figurehead(s) of your nations work best when they are discernibly different to one another (note, in character, more than in racial traits).
+The figureheads of your nations work best when they are discernibly different from one another (in personality moreso than in racial traits).
 Like any other characters, they have their wants and needs.
 Those wants and needs are far more likely to shape the progress of the world you're building.
-When I go on to Character Creation, I will explain in more detail why these wants and needs are so important.
-For now, decide them.

-Some people find this easy.
-Some people find this hard.
-Whichever one you are, do not, for the love of all things pronounceable, go to an online Fantasy Name Generator.
+Some people find names easy.
+Some people find them hard.
+Whichever one you are, do not, for the love of all things pronounceable, go to an online fantasy name generator.
 You will get things like Xygrophrnilaknib.
 See how offputting that is?
-I have seen names like 'Wyldrigrenkledrysllthen' that after a moment you can pronounce - but still stutter at for the next six times he's mentioned.
+I have seen names like 'Wyldrigrenkledrysllthen' that you can pronounce after thinking about it for a moment—but you'll still stutter over it every time the character is mentioned.

 Remember that national names will also need to be modified.
-If you pick Xygrophrnilaknib for the name of a nation, you're also going to need the people to be Xygrophrnilaknib-ese/ish/an.
+If you pick Xygrophrnilaknib for the name of a nation, you'll need the people to be Xygrophrnilaknib-ese/ish/an.
 Admittedly, it's an extreme example.
 But it has been done, and I do see it done now.
-Word to the wise, Goodkind managed a successful series with names like Richard and Michael, and vague place names like 'Midlands' and 'Westland'.
+Word to the wise, Goodkind managed a successful series with names like Richard and Michael and vague place names like 'Midlands' and 'Westland'.
 It can be done.

 You can go too far in simplifying names.
 It is difficult to make somewhere or someone convincing if you've called them 'Moonshine Greenleaf'.
 If you're going for the route of mixing words up, find ones that are less cliché.

-Try to avoid cliché.
-The 'humans, elves and dwarves' have been used so much that it turns a good portion of fantasy readers off.
-Yes, it's easy, everyone who's read/watched The Lord of the Rings Trilogy or played any Fantasy MMORPG or Warhammer Tabletop knows what they are.
+Try to avoid cliché with races, too.
+The 'humans, elves and dwarves' have been used so much that they turn off a good portion of fantasy readers.
+Yes, they're easy; everyone who's read/watched The Lord of the Rings trilogy or played any fantasy MMORPG or Warhammer Tabletop knows what they are.
 We know humans are stupid and mortal.
 We know elves are snooty and have some gift of longevity.
 We know dwarves are small, hairy and like to drink.

-That kind of 'race mutilation', if you like, makes things interesting.
+That kind of twist makes things interesting.
 If you throw something at your reader that they already know, they aren't going to be half as interested.
-A new society that piddles on their expectations of them catches interest.
+A new society that piddles on their expectations will catch their interest.
 Fantasy readers are accustomed to learning as they go.
 It's necessary to understand the novel in their hands (or the game they are playing, if you're looking at this from a game-writing perspective).
 Give them something to do.
 Make it as interactive as possible.
 Teach them about your creations.

 I personally don't use fantasy races all that often.
 I have centaurs in my present project.
-The rest of them are humanoids with different physical traits, the same as today's races differ from one another.
+The rest of them are humanoids with different physical traits, similar to how today's races differ from one another.
 You don't need extreme differences.
-However, there are some very interesting choices on races out there, some of which are listed below.
-Enjoy mutilating them.
+However, there are some very interesting choices for races, some of which are listed below.
+Enjoy twisting them.
 Make them your own.

 - Fairies/Faeries/Fae Folk